Women's rights in North Korea: Historical context

 North Korea remains a highly patriarchal society, and the women's role in the family sphere and in the public sphere has changed several times from the end of World War II to this day.
 After the war, women were enrolled in the socialist economy in large numbers, and played a major role in the rebuilding of the country.
 But as the economy improved in later decades, women were less needed in the workforce, and a move towards more traditional roles emerged.

 State employees were given rations and most families could survive on that.
 But during the North Korean famine of the 1990s, these rations, known as the Public Distribution System, dried up and families had to look elsewhere for financial support.
 Men, even though they are not receiving payment, are still required to attend their government jobs.
-The cash-strapped government relies heavily on the free labor they get from men and it is unlikely to discontinue this practice anytime soon.
+The cash-strapped government relies heavily on the free labor it gets from men and it is unlikely to discontinue this practice anytime soon.

-For men to be free from work, they actually must pay their employer between 20 and 30 times their monthly salary, allowing them to take on other, more profitable jobs, such as repair work.
-This payment is required even if one is unable to afford food to eat, otherwise they are punished with jail time.
+For men to be free from work, they must pay their employer between 20 and 30 times their monthly salary, allowing them to take on other, more profitable jobs, such as repair work.
+This payment is required even if they are unable to afford food to eat, otherwise they are punished with jail time.
 The current involvement of women in the labor market is uncertain, because of the unregulated grey economy informal market economic system which has proliferated since the famine.
 According to Human Rights Watch, women traders in the informal sector are vulnerable to sexual violence and exploitation, and "implementation of rules and regulations over market operations are arbitrary and government officials can demand bribes and sexually harass and coerce women with impunity."